rBrda/vim-prosettings/README.md

 A plugin to discover and load project specific Vim settings.

+Note: I personally use Neovim and developed the plugin in that, so I haven't tested in Vim.

 ## Usage

 The plugin doesn't require configuration and works automatically.